i-chandanpatel/Java/README.md

-Introduction to Java
-Java is a high-level, object-orientied.
+Java is a high-level, object-orientied programming language.
 It is platform-independent, which means we can write code once and run it anywhere using the Java Virtual Machine (JVM).
 Java is mostly used for building desktop applications, web applications, Android apps, and enterprise systems.

 Key Features of Java
 Platform Independent: Java is famous for its Write Once, Run Anywhere (WORA) feature.
 This means we can write our Java code once, and it will run on any device or operating system without changing anything.